adambonneruk/unique/README.md

 * Generate UUID Versions 1, 3, 4, 5 and the "Special Nil Case"/0 (_GUI 0/1/4 Only_)
 * Support for DNS (FQDN), URL, OID and X.500 Namespaces (```--ns```)
 * Prefix UUID with URN (RFC 4122) (```-u```)
-* Commandline Unix-Like tool and Graphical User Interface
+* Command line Unix-Like tool and Graphical User Interface
 * Non-Standard: Output UUID as Uppercase (```-U```)
 * Shorten UUIDs using Base64 Encoding (```-s```)
 * Decode UUID with pretty-print or version/type information